 - Manhattan Bike Rentals: Costs typically run $6- $20 per hour or $25 and up per day.
 Click for details on Bike and Roll, with 11 locations.

-- NYC Bike Share bicycles for rent throughout Manhattan below 79th St. and northern Brooklyn.
-(July 2012)
+- NYC Bike Share bicycles for rent in lower Manhattan and midtown below 58th St. plus northern Brooklyn.
+(June 2013)

 - Rental bikes are available in Central Park.
 Toga Bike Shop, 110 West EndAve.
 212-799-9625, is a shop with better ones.